lapy.conformal

 mappingnp.ndarray

-A numpy array of shape (n, 3) representing the coordinates of the spherical conformal parameterization.
+Vertex coordinates of shape (n_vertices, 3) representing the spherical conformal parameterization.

 Returns:

-Compute mapping from the complex plane to the sphere using the inverse stereographic projection.
+Compute mapping from the complex plane to the sphere using inverse stereographic projection.

 Parameters: